nimasaraeian/nima-portfolio/CONTENT-GENERATION-GUIDE.md

 npm install openai cron node-cron
 ```

-### 3. Access Content Manager
+### 3. Run Content Generator

-Navigate to `/admin/content` to access the content management interface.
+Use the API or scripts to generate content.

 ## ⚙️ Configuration